-Juvenile Justice Advocates International is seeking a legal intern for summer 2019 to work on a juvenile detention research project and an international/multinational legal research project in coordination with multiple international nongovernmental organizations.
+Juvenile Justice Advocates International is seeking a legal intern for fall 2019 and spring 2020 to work on a juvenile detention research project and an international/multinational legal research project in coordination with multiple international nongovernmental organizations.

 International Research: conduct research on international law, regional law and foreign law related to juvenile justice standards and detention of children.
 The intern will be part of a team and help coordinate research among multiple researchers in Latin America and Europe.
 The research will be used by our organization to advocate for legal changes and will be foundational in setting international standards that do not currently exist.
 The legal researcher will be responsible for conducting legal research at the national and international level in multiple countries, submitting data requests to governments and NGOs, and conducting research into the physical, psychological and social impacts of juvenile detention.